 This first floor suite has a bedroom with a queen sized cherry bed and a separate spacious parlor with a full sized sofa and chair.
 The oversized bathroom houses a roomy shower.
 Maximum Occupancy: 2

 The Riesling Suite is located on the second floor, accessed by a circular staircase.
 The master suite offers a king sized brass bed.
 The separate parlor has plenty of seating and a rolltop desk.
 The spacious bathroom houses a Jacuzzi tub and shower.
 Maximum Occupancy: 2

 Access this second floor suite through a private entrance.
 The bedroom has king bed and oak rocker.
 The roomy marble tiled bath has both tub and shower.
-The large kitchen is perfect for longer stay.
-Suite available without kitchen, check for pricing.
+There is a roomy sitting room with a refrigerator and microwave.
 Maximum Occupancy: 2.